QED Effects on Kerr-Newman Black Hole Shadows

 In this paper, we conducted a study on the QED effects on the shadows of rotating black holes with magnetic charge.
 There are two distinct QED effects under consideration.
 One is the birefringence effect experienced by light rays in the strong electromagnetic field, and the other is the extra distortion of the background spacetime due to backreaction.
 We considered both effects on the black hole images and found that the QED effects tend to enlarge the shadows of black holes.

 In practice, we implemented the ray-tracing algorithm to numerically simulate the shadow of black holes with different parameters.
-The numerical results indicate that the shadow gets larger with stronger QED coupling (larger $\mu$) and stronger electromagnetic field (larger $Q_m$), while having relatively little dependence on the spin $a$.
-We defined two geometric parameters, standard deviation of area and radius to quantitatively characterize the expansion of black hole shadows.
+We defined two geometric parameters, standard deviation of area and radius to characterize the expansion of black hole shadows quantitatively.
+The numerical results indicate that the QED-induced expansion of the shadows grows with QED coupling $\mu$ and magnetic charge $Q_m$ while having relatively little dependence on spin $a$.

 At last, we analyzed the impact and contribution of different kinds of QED effects.
 It turns out that both the QED birefringence effect and the backreaction effect tend to enlarge the shadow in our QED KN case.
 Also, our study demonstrated that the backreaction has a tiny influence on the black hole images and could be neglected safely, supporting the rationality in previous works \cite{Hu:2020usx,Zhong:2021mty}.